MARAH HAJ HUSSEIN & NUR GARABLI / MONTY

 1h

-This creation questions how our experiences collide.
-It unfolds as an archaeological process, digging into our bodies as living matter.
-It brings together contradictions and vulnerabilities, humour and tension.
+“This creation questions how our experiences collide.
+It is an archaeological process in which we dig into our bodies as a living, transformative material rooted in the present.
+It brings together contradictions and vulnerabilities, humor and tension.
+It is an attempt to reshape our minds by befriending our bodies in a liberating and transformative way.”

 Marah Haj Hussein is a dancer, actress, and creator from occupied Palestine, currently based in Antwerp.
 In her work, she explores power structures embedded in language, often bringing together theatre and dance through physical, political, and poetic encounters on stage.
 In 2025, she won the Actors’ Award for Best Performance in the under-35 category.